Why do they happen?

 They’re likely to improve very quickly over the first three months, as this is when your brain is at its most active, trying to repair itself.

 It’s still possible for problems to improve after this, but you may find that it takes longer.
-Recovery tends to slow down, especially after six months.
+Recovery tends to slow down, but it can continue for months and years after a stroke.

 Are there treatments that can help?